myndzi/mocha-reporter-multiplexer/README.md

 `require-string` is a string to be passed to require(), so you could use, for example, `mocha/lib/reporters/dot` or `mocha-unfunk-reporter`. `stream` is a writable stream.

+If you're using Mocha programmatically to run multiple sets of tests (multiple instances of Mocha), you might want to be able to label them.
+You can configure this module with a title for them, which is then emitted on the reporter instances as a 'test group' event, like so:

+    var Multiplexer = require('mocha-reporter-multiplexer')({ './lib/custom-reporter': process.stdout }, 'Title');
+    var mocha = new Mocha({ reporter: Multiplexer });
+    ...
+    reporter.on('test group', function (title) { console.log('-> %s', title); });

 # Why would I use it?

 Say you want to output an XML report of your test results.
 If you just run mocha and pipe it to a file, any stray console.log lines or error reports (that shouldn't have used console.log but do) will make your XML invalid.
 By cleanly segregating outputs, this shim allows you to safely output a separate XML file for use in Jenkins or whatever.
 It also lets you print one report to the screen and a different report type to a file, or even create multiple report files in different formats.